MyPortugalHoliday.com

 Boat tour 1) Greta da Inês rocks 2) Búzios grotto 3) Blue cave 4) Whale rock 5) Furado Grande (65m long natural tunnel) 6) Elephant Rock 7) Cova do Sono 8) Ponta da França headland.

-There is a restaurant on the island (the Mar and Sol), but it is always advisable to bring your own water and food, as can get busy in the peak months.
+There is a restaurant on the island (the Mar and Sol), but it is always advisable to bring your own water and food, as it can get busy during peak months.
 Berlenga Grande is part of the Arquipélago das Berlengas Nature Reserve, so visitors are encouraged to only follow the set paths, and not cause damage by wandering into the protected areas.

 A day trip to Berlenga Grande is only suitable for physically fit and mobile visitors, as some of the footpaths are very worn and there are lots of hills to climb.